 Certificates of Completion Requirements

 Certificates of Completion are provided to all adult students who successfully achieve the class learning objectives and who attend the required number of instructional hours that are listed in the class syllabus.

 Student records are maintained for five calendar years.
 If you completed a program within the past 5 years, you may request for one duplicate certificate to be mailed to you or to another party.
-Allow up to six weeks to receive a duplicate certificate.
+Allow up to six weeks to receive.
 You will need to include the following information in your request:

 - full name at the time you were enrolled in the class